 Meet the Team

-At a very early age, I was introduced to cars both racing and classic, Formula one to be precise.
+At a very early age, I was introduced to cars both racing and classic, Formula One to be precise.
 My uncle was a director of a car showroom in Brighton which ran a small owner/driver Formula 1 team.

 They raced with the likes of Graham Hill and Jim Clark.
 In order to fund their dream, they used to buy and sell the older F1 cars, which I got the opportunity to sit in!
-I remember the noise their engine made; it’s no wonder that at the young age of six I was totally hooked.
+I remember the noise their engine made; it’s no wonder that at the young age of six, I was totally hooked.
 Even now at the Goodwood Revival meetings when they line up at the starting line, it takes me right back in a flash.

 From my first classic car purchase of a TR4a when I was 20 years old, I knew I had a passion for this part of the car industry.
-Having been involved in car showrooms all my life I gained a great deal of experience in sales and after-sales care with customers being number 1 priority.
+Having been involved in car showrooms all my life I gained a great deal of experience in sales and after-sales care with customers being the number 1 priority.

-When the opportunity arrived to invest in Pilgrim Cars, a world-renowned manufacturer of the AC Cobra and Speedster recreations, I jumped at it with my business partner Adrian Hewetson.
+When the opportunity arrived to invest in Pilgrim Cars, a world-renowned manufacturer of the <Cobra and Speedster recreations, I jumped at it with my business partner Adrian Hewetson.
 Adrian had been a friend of mine for some thirty years and is a renowned classic car restorer.
 By combining our vast experience, it became an ideal project to build a “Shelby” style Cobra and Mustang business.

 At our factory, located in the picturesque surroundings of the South Downs in West Sussex, you will find all types of classics being restored.
-It is our vision to make our classic car business a ‘one-stop-shop’ where nearly every part of the restoration process is on-site, and where every car is shown love from our highly-experienced team of full-time mechanics and technicians.
+It is our vision to make our classic car business a ‘one-stop-shop’ where nearly every part of the restoration process is on-site, and where every car is shown love by our highly-experienced team of full-time mechanics and technicians.

 As we have had our own personal experience of owning classics, it was always disappointing to have to deal with long delays, waiting for work to be completed on our classics motors.
-Adrian and I wanted to address this within our factory by installing our own paint shop, metal shop, fabrication department, electrics department, suspension and design department, all contained within two large workshops.
+Adrian and I wanted to address this within our factory by installing our own paint shop, metal shop, fabrication department, electrics department, and suspension and design department, all contained within two large workshops.